 Here are four other great cast iron cookware pieces you may want to consider: (disclaimer: this post contains affiliate links)

-1. Dutch Oven– No kitchen is complete without a cast iron Dutch oven.
+1. Classic Dutch Oven – No kitchen is complete without a cast iron Dutch oven.
 There are many choices available, especially now with the increasing popularity of the enamel finishes.
 Although the colorful designer styles are beautiful – they can get a little pricey.
 Fortunately, you can still find the simple ‘campfire’ or ‘raw’ varieties of cast iron at a very reasonable price.

 Both the designer and raw styles work extremely well – after all, the quality is in the cast iron, not in the color!